WBQX: History

 The station signed on May 29, 1992, as WAVX, a classical music station owned by Northern Lights Broadcasting and branded as "The Classical Wave".
-In 1996, the station began simulcasting on WBYA (101.7 FM, now WKVV) in Searsport, which brought its programming to the Bangor area.
+In 1996, the station began simulcasting on WBYA (101.7 FM, now WSVV) in Searsport, which brought its programming to the Bangor area.
 Mariner Broadcasting bought WAVX in 1998 and made it a part of its WBACH network of classical stations under the call letters WBQX.
 Nassau Broadcasting Partners acquired Mariner in 2004.

 Nassau Broadcasting entered bankruptcy in 2011, which culminated in an auction of its stations.
 Prior to the conclusion of the auction, the Maine Public Broadcasting Network expressed interest in running the WBACH stations.
 As part of the bankruptcy proceeding, WBQX, along with 29 other Nassau-owned northern New England radio stations, went to a partnership of WBIN-TV owner Bill Binnie and Jeff Shapiro; 17 of the stations, including WBQX, were acquired by Binnie's WBIN Media Company.
 The purchase was consummated on November 30, 2012, at a price of $12.5 million.

-On August 7, 2012, WBQX was granted a construction permit to increase their ERP to 30,000 watts and to raise their height above sea level up to 232 m.
-The construction permit expired on August 7, 2015.

 WBQX ended the classical music format on February 18, 2017; Binnie Media then transferred its classic hits format, branded "Frank FM", from WBYA (105.5 FM), which changed to country music on February 24.
 Much of the programming on WBQX is supplied by Portland sister station WFNK; the station also began airing coverage of local high school basketball games, which had previously aired on WBYA.